ubuntu/ubuntu-desktop-documentation/docs/how-to/create-a-bootable-usb-stick.md

 Creating a bootable Ubuntu USB stick is very simple, especially from Ubuntu itself, and we're going to cover the process in the next few steps.

-Alternatively, we also have tutorials to help you create a bootable USB stick from both [Microsoft Windows](https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-windows) and [Apple macOS](https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-macos).

 ### Requirements

 You will need: